Biological Sciences BSc (Hons)

 What you will study

-Year 1 is common to both streams of this biological sciences degree – medical biology, and genetics and molecular biology – as well as a number of other degrees.
+Year 1 is common to both streams of this biological sciences degree – medical biology and molecular biology – as well as a number of other degrees.
 It has been designed to give you a thorough understanding of the core subjects within life sciences and provides a measure of flexibility between courses.

 Core modules